Assassination of Chris Hani: Clive Derby-Lewis

-Hearing/Conviction

-After their arrest both Waluś and Derby-Lewis were convicted by his Lordship Mr Justice Eloff in the Supreme Court of Johannesburg and were sentenced to death.
 However, due to a renewed Constitutional ruling in 1995, their sentences were commuted to a life sentence that, until 1997, did not permit the application for future parole or amnesty.
 At his trial Janusz Waluś never testified.
 Wife Gaye Derby-Lewis was also tried by the Supreme Court in Johannesburg however was acquitted despite her involvement within the Conservative Party until 1989.

 Nelson Mandela established the Truth and Reconciliation Commission in December 1995 to enable the exposure of all political crimes during the apartheid in attempt to assist South Africa's transition to democracy.
 In 1997 Waluś and Derby-Lewis applied for amnesty to the Truth and Reconciliation Commission on the grounds that their actions were political in nature, and that the assassination was as result of orders from the Conservative Party.
 Hani's family was represented by George Bizos in a trial that lasted from 24 to 27 November 1997.
 Throughout their individual hearings multiple discrepancies came to light regarding the methods and motivations as told by Derby-Lewis and Waluś.
 The claims by both convicted were denied by the commission.

 Throughout his sentence Derby-Lewis continued to apply for parole which was accepted after several failed attempts due to the terminal condition of his lung cancer in June 2015.
 Derby-Lewis died of his cancer on 3 November 2016.
 Janusz Waluś continued to apply for parole through the North Gauteng High Court in Pretoria which was accepted, however was later rejected in the Supreme Court of Appeal in April 2015 by Michael Masutha, Minister for Justice and Correctional Services.
 In all cases Waluś has been denied parole due to his lacking remorse and retained political ideology.

+On 10 March 2016, the North Gauteng High Court ordered Waluś to be released on parole under bail conditions.
+The Department of Justice and Correctional Services lodged an appeal against the parole decision to the Supreme Court of Appeal in Bloemfontein.
+The Department of Home Affairs has indicated that Waluś may have his South African citizenship revoked.
+On 18 August 2017, the Supreme Court of Appeal in Bloemfontein overturned Waluś's parole, a decision that was welcomed by the SACP.
+By October 2019, Waluś was still in prison, despite his lawyer's claim that he is completely rehabilitated.
+On 16 March 2020, Waluś was again denied parole by Justice Minister Ronald Lamola.
+On 7 December 2022, Waluś was granted parole under strict conditions by Justice Minister Ronald Lamola.
+In 2024, the government announced that Waluś was to be deported to Poland on 6 December with the Polish government paying for the proceedings.